LOUD Audio: Ownership change and renewed focus

 In October 2017, Transom Capital Group acquired all LOUD Technologies brands and rebranded the company as LOUD Audio, LLC.
 At the time of the announcement, Transom had promised to invest and grow each of the brands but the following year, Transom completed three divestments to focus exclusively on its core Mackie brand, selling Ampeg to Yamaha Guitar Group, Inc. in May, Martin Audio to Lloyds Development Capital in July, and EAW to the RCF Group in September of that year.

 In 2019, LOUD Audio announced that Mark Ureda had joined its board of directors after recently retiring as SVP at Harman Professional.

 Move from Woodinville to Bothell

 At its peak, LOUD Audio operated out of two side-by-side buildings in Woodinville, Washington: Mackie Designs I (89,147 RSF) and Mackie Designs II (81,250 RSF) housing all company operations.
 With the inevitable shift of manufacturing from USA to Mexico to China and the sale of several of its brands, LOUD downsized its US operations and relocated to Bothell, Washington in 2019.
+LOUD still resides in the same location today (in late 2026).